1coderookie/Kobra2ProInsights/docs/hardware/printhead.md

     Pay attention that those levers at the sides of the connector are clipped into the plug's side.
     Then carefully push down that cap while paying attention that it really goes across the plug in the back as well.
     Once everything looks fine so far, push down the cap until it finally goes over the plug and clips onto it.
 Don't try to force it too much - you do need a bit of force, but you have to make sure that everything is in place.

 ---

+## Acceleration Sensor
+There's an acceleration sensor located at the breakout board (component "U1"), the type of sensor is a LIS2DW12.
+This one is being used for measuring the vibrances during the calibration process.

+---